zherring/old-zherring-page/hackathon/index.md

 But a Hackathon?
 That’s a little played, isn’t it?
 {: .q }
 Probably.
 But a lot of the people we worked with had never attended one, or had even worked at a start-up.
-We were transitioning over to agile and new web frameworks and the old CYOA waterfall methods just weren’t just not-helpful; they were in some cases actively undermining our attempts to efficiently take quality software to market.
+We were transitioning over to agile and new web frameworks and the old CYOA waterfall methods just weren’t only not-helpful; they were, in some cases, actively undermining our attempts to efficiently push quality software to market.

 So what did you do?
 Just throw a two day meeting on everyone’s calendar and call it good?
 {: .q }
-That would’ve been easier, but probably not as effective.
+That would’ve been easier, but  not so effective.
 No, we started with pitching upper management.
-Once they signed-off, we started filling the cracks and breathers in our regularly scheduled work with event planning and curriculum design.
+Once they signed-off, we started filling the cracks in our regular work schedule with event planning and curriculum design.

 ### Event Logo and Swag
 <div class="wide tile-2 align-top" markdown="0">